Natural bodies of water

 - Shut toilet lids.
-Install childproof locks on toilet lids.
+Consider installing childproof locks on toilet lids.

 - Store buckets safely.
 Empty buckets and other containers immediately after use.
-Don't leave them outside, where they may accumulate water.
+Don't leave them outside, where they might accumulate water.

 Of course, even if you're diligent about water safety, accidents are still possible.
 Prepare for an emergency by learning cardiopulmonary resuscitation (CPR).
 Quick action can save a life.